Data & information security

 Key takeaways

-• A VPN creates a secure tunnel that encrypts your data, protecting it from cybercriminals and ensuring your online privacy, even on public networks.
+• A VPN creates an encrypted tunnel for your data, protecting it from cybercriminals and ensuring your online privacy, even on public network connections.

-• The most robust VPNs offer top-notch encryption, such as AES-256, IP address leak prevention, no information logging, and multi-factor authentication (MFA) to enhance security.
+• The most secure VPNs offer top-notch encryption, such as AES-256, IP address leak prevention, a no-logs policy, and multi-factor authentication (MFA) to improve network security.

 • While VPNs provide significant protection, they are not perfect.
-Risks like credential theft, VPN misconfiguration, and poor vendor practices may still compromise security.
+Risks like credential theft, flaws in VPN configuration, and poor vendor practices may still compromise security.

 • NordLayer offers flexible VPN solutions to protect your business data and enable secure remote access, helping to reduce the risk of data breaches.

-A VPN, or Virtual Private Network, conceals web traffic from external observers by creating a secure, private tunnel between your device and the internet.
+A Virtual Private Network (VPN) conceals web traffic from external observers by creating a secure, private tunnel between your device and the internet.
 This tunnel masks your location and prevents cybercriminals from snooping on your activity.

 VPNs use tunneling protocols to encrypt your data from the moment it leaves your device until it reaches its destination.
 Operating on top of existing networks, VPNs route data through private servers, which assign new IP addresses.
-This process not only protects your data, but also makes users anonymous and enhances online privacy.
+This process not only protects your data but also helps mask user identity and enhances online privacy.

 5 essential features for VPN security

-Here’s a list of the 5 best features of a robust VPN:
+Here’s a list of the 5 best features for strong VPN security:

 • Best-in-class encryption: AES, or Advanced Encryption Standard, with 256-bit keys, is also known as AES-256.
 This is the same strong encryption used by the U.S. government and trusted by security experts globally to protect classified information.